-However, that doesn’t mean you can use CDA funds to pay for your kid’s “educational” iPad game purchases.
-You can only unlock the funds at the following Baby Bonus approved institutions:
+You can’t use CDA funds to pay for your kid’s “educational” iPad game purchases.
+You can only unlock the funds on the following, and only at Baby Bonus approved institutions:

 Go to the Baby Bonus Approved Institutions portal to find out where you can use this money.

 You don’t have to go to a bank branch to open an account.
 All you have to do is log into the government’s Baby Bonus website, fill in an online form and indicate which bank you wish to open your account with.

 Step 1: Log into the Baby Bonus website here using your SingPass.
 You can do this up to 2 months before your child is due.

 Step 2: You’ll be prompted to fill in this online form.
 Fill in your particulars and click “Submit”.